 The PPB Force Inspector is required, as part of PPB's quarterly review of force, to audit force reports and Directive 0910.00 Investigation Reports.
 The Monitoring Team's review confirmed the consistent and verified performance of these requirements by the PPB Force Inspector in actual practice.
-The purpose of the audit is to ensure: 1) that force is used and reported appropriately; 2) that Electronic Control Weapons (ECWs) are used in compliance with PPB policy and ECW usage is reported properly; and 3) that reports are completed in a timely manner, with detailed descriptions of the events and decision-making process used by officers as it relates to force
+The purpose of the audit is to ensure: 1) that force is used and reported appropriately; 2) that Electronic Control Weapons (ECWs) are used in compliance with PPB policy and ECW usage is reported properly; and 3) that reports are completed in a timely manner, with detailed descriptions of the events and decision-making process used by officers as it relates to force (i.e. the level of resistance encountered, the number and types of force used, any complaints of injury or apparent injury to the subject, medical care provided, use of de-escalation techniques, and efforts to identify witnesses to the use of force).

-13 The full title of PPB Directive 0910.00 is, "Use of Force Reporting, Review, and Investigation".
+&lt;sup>13 The full title of PPB Directive 0910.00 is, "Use of Force Reporting, Review, and Investigation".